yeoman/yeoman.io/app/learning/faq.md

 * [clean-css](https://github.com/GoalSmashers/clean-css)
 * [compass_bootstrap](https://github.com/vwall/compass-twitter-bootstrap/)

-But remember every generator author is free to use or not any of these tools.
+But remember every generator author is free to use or not use any of these tools.
 So if you have special needs, make sure to checkout specific generator documentation.

 ### NPM appears to have installed Yeoman but `yo` still gives me "command not found".